 Rock PRSSA is the student-run public relations firm on campus.
 Rock PRSSA offers public relations services to campus and non-campus organizations and local businesses.
 In fall 2019, the organization was rebranded to emphasize its association with Public Relations Student Society of America (PRSSA), the national pre-professional public relations organization.

 WSRU-TV is SRU’s student-run streaming news station and video production company that has been housed in the Maltby Hall Studio since fall of 2010.
-Through support of the university, College of Business, Student Government Association, and Department of Communication, the studio is consistently upgraded to meet industry standards.
+Through support of the university, College of Business, Student Government Association, and Department of Strategic Communication and Media, the studio is consistently upgraded to meet industry standards.
 WSRU-TV is a chapter of the National Broadcasting Society and was recognized as Chapter of the Year in 2019.

 College Dress Relief, founded in 2015, is a student advocacy group focusing on current fashion trends, sustainable fashion, diversity, and professional development.
 Students run social media campaigns; practice writing, graphic design and photography skills; complete sustainability-minded service projects; and manage an active fashion and lifestyle blog.

 WSRU-FM 88.1 FM started at SRU in 1962 as the AM Band WNFT, eventually changing the name to WRCK.
 When the station went to FM, it launched as WRSK-FM.
 Today, the current WSRU-FM broadcasts from the student union and can be heard across campus and in the surrounding community.

-Film Society was established in 2012 in the English Department and moved to the Department of Communication in 2017.
+Film Society was established in 2012 in the English Department and moved to the Department of Strategic Communication and Media in 2017.
 The members of SRUFS work on student-produced and directed films over the course of the semester and have worked with organizations such as the New Orleans Film Festival.